Love is a verb

 On a sunny Saturday afternoon, Amy arrived ten minutes before her partner, Barbara, for their couple’s session.
 While waiting for Barbara, Amy tells me “I don’t think I love her anymore.”
 She explains, “there’s no spark, no excitement left.”
 Then come the familiar words I’ve heard a hundred times before…”She feels more like a friend than a lover.”

-And the band begins to play… You never close your eyes anymore when I kiss your lips.
-And there’s no tenderness Like before in your fingertips.
-You’re trying hard not to show it, (baby).
-But baby, baby I know it…You’ve lost that lovin’ feeling,
+And the band begins to play… You never close your eyes anymore when I kiss your lips…You’ve lost that lovin’ feeling,

 When we lose that lovin’ feeling, chances are we’ve lost sight of our own lovin’ behavior!
-I asked Amy, “When is the last time you have behaved toward Barbara like a lover and not just a friend?
+I asked Amy, “When is the last time you have behaved toward Barbara like a lover?
 The last time you interacted with her in a loving, passionate way?” “

 With a heavy sigh, she says, “Okay, I get where you’re going with this, I don’t have to feel loving to be loving, I just have to want to be loving and know that being loving is the right thing to do if I want our relationship to work.”
-I say, “That’s exactly right.”
-And I added, “If you behave in loving ways, regardless of how you feel, you will likely begin to feel more loving.
-The best way to get what we want, be that kindness, love, passion, excitement… is to give it.”
+I say, “Yes, that’s right.”
+Then I added, “If you behave in loving ways, regardless of how you feel, you will feel more love.”
+The best way to get what we want, be that kindness, love, passion, excitement… is to give it.